Malicktaky/alx-system_engineering-devops/0x00-shell_basics/README.md

 101-clean_emacs: This script that deletes all files in the current working directory that end with the character ~.

-102-tree: This script that creates the directories welcome/, welcome/to/, welcome/to/school in the current directory.
+102-tree: This script that creates the directories welcome/, welcome/to/, welcome/to/school in the current directory

+103-commas: This script write a command that lists all the files and directories of the current directory, separated by commas (,)..
+	* Directory names should end with a slash (/)
+	* Files and directories starting with a dot (.) should be listed
+	* The listing should be alpha ordered, except for the directories . and .. which should be listed at the very beginning
+	* Only digits and letters are used to sort; Digits should come first
+	* You can assume that all the files we will test with will have at least one letter or one digit
+	* The listing should end with a new line